 Hammer in the finishing nails to the stained wood.
 We did two nails to each end and two in the middle.

-Repeat steps eleven and twelve for the other side of the MDF board using the other small stained piece of wood.
+Then, repeat steps eleven and twelve for the other side of the MDF board using the other small stained piece of wood.

 Add wood glue to the back of the long piece of wood.
 Adhere to the MDF board and make sure everything is pushed together.